What is a Chess Problem?

 Mate in 2

 Problem 6 is for you to solve.
-The thematic play involves self-interference, when a black piece cuts off the line controlled by another black piece.
+The thematic play involves black self-interferences as well as the openings of white lines by black pieces.